 Released on January 25, 2021,Horn Playing from the Inside Out, Third Edition eBook includes the complete written material of the print book plus 15 MRI videos, 54 MRI images, 6 sound recordings from Eli Epstein: Orchestral Excerpts for Low Horn, and several links to Epstein’s pedagogical videos which illuminate and enhance the text.
 It is an Apple Product so it works well on iPads and Mac computers.
 Size is 154 MB.

-Since the pandemic started, I’ve found it particularly useful to “share my screen” on Zoom during master-classes and individual lessons and use my e-book to quickly reference a specific MRI film to underscore a pedagogical point: “Watch how this elite player's diaphragm dramatically lowers as the rib cage lifts and expands for a full breath!”
+During master-classes and individual lessons I’ve found it particularly useful to use my e-book to quickly reference a specific MRI film to underscore a pedagogical point: “Watch how this elite player's diaphragm dramatically lowers as the rib cage lifts and expands for a full breath!”
 “Watch the unexpected movements of my tongue as I get louder and softer on this long tone.”
 These films have profoundly informed my teaching and have made lasting impressions on my students.

 Check out this brief video about utilizing our different learning modalities.